Jman420/fractimation/README.md

 # fractimation
-A Fractal Animation Engine for Matplotlib
+A Fractal Animation Framework for Matplotlib

 # Description
 Fractimation is a framework and player meant for exploring and animating fractal iterations.